Covid 19 coronavirus: Shipment of antidepressant drug fluoxetine (Prozac) held up by pandemic

 These include citalopram, escitalopram, paroxetine, or a different class of antidepressant such as venlafaxine or mirtazapine.

-However, Tauranga psychiatrist Dr Caleb Armstrong urged against switching without consultation with a doctor because those antidepressants had much greater withdrawal complications than fluoxetine.
+However, Tauranga psychiatrist Dr Caleb Armstrong urged against switching without consultation with a prescriber because those antidepressants had much greater withdrawal complications than fluoxetine.

 "It usually takes four to six weeks of not taking fluoxetine or taking it at a lower dose before people get into major difficulties with relapse into low mood or anxiety or obsessive compulsive disorder.